rundexter/documentation/source/includes/_modules.md

 * Waiting for scarce resources to free up

 <aside class="warning">
 There is currently a 50-step limit built into Dexter.
 That's more than enough for most Apps, *unless* you're relying heavily on replay to accomplish your goals.
-If you think you'll need to replay enough times to worry about that limit, you might want to consider another strategy, like queue and fetch combined with timers.
+Please <a href="mailto:support@rundexter.com">contact us</a> if you would like to increase your limit.
 </aside>

 ## App data